Types of Operating Systems

 - Multiple users can share the batch systems

-- The idle time for batch system is very less
+- The idle time for the batch system is very less

 - It is easy to manage large work repeatedly in batch systems